-"A significant concern consists in the fact that EU Regulation No 1025/2012 referenced by the NIS Directive only defines a small handful of organisations as constituting standardisation bodies.
+"A significant concern consists in the fact that EU Regulation No 1025/2012 referenced by the NIS Directive only defines a small handful of organizations as constituting standardization bodies.
 This is not an accurate reflection of the current state of the market, nor those used within the highly specialized sectors to which the Directive applies."